 Collaborative installation with floral designer From Blossoms (Kathleen Claar) for the Philadelphia Flower Show (Feb-March 2020)

-Projections in the Last Greenhouse, solo exhibition, Tyler School of Art (Aug 19 - Sept 1)
+Projections in the Last Greenhouse, alumni solo exhibition, Tyler School of Art (Aug 19 - Sept 1)

 Deep Space Laundry, curated by Jon Feinstein at Washer Dryer Projects